Coder-RD/SQL-Challenge/README.md

 ## 📖 Problem-Solving Approach

-The **Challenges** problem focuses on finding the **hacker ID, name, and total number of challenges created by each student**.
+The **Contest Leaderboard** problem focuses on calculating the total score achieved by each hacker.

+For every hacker and challenge combination, the highest score obtained by that hacker is considered.

+The solution first finds the **maximum score for each hacker for each challenge**.

+The maximum scores are then combined and summed for every hacker to calculate the **total score**.

+The `Hackers` table is joined with the calculated results so that the hacker's **ID and name** can be displayed.

-The solution uses the **Hackers** and **Challenges** tables.
+The solution uses:

-The tables are connected using the `hacker_id` column through a `JOIN` operation.
+- `MAX()` to find the highest score for each challenge.

-The `COUNT()` function is used to calculate the total number of challenges created by each hacker.
+- `SUM()` to calculate the total score.

-The `GROUP BY` clause groups the results by:

-**`hacker_id` and `name`**

-The `HAVING` clause is used to apply the required filtering condition.

-Hackers who created the **maximum number of challenges** are included in the result.

-Hackers whose challenge count is **unique** are also included.

-If multiple hackers have the same number of challenges and that count is less than the maximum, those hackers are excluded.

-Finally, the results are sorted using:

-**`ORDER BY total_challenges DESC, hacker_id`**
+- `GROUP BY` to group scores by hacker.
+- `HAVING` to remove hackers whose total score is zero.
+- `ORDER BY` to sort the leaderboard.

+The final result is ordered by:

+**`total_score DESC, hacker_id ASC`**

-This places hackers with the highest number of challenges first.
-If multiple hackers have the same number of challenges, they are sorted by `hacker_id`.
+This means hackers with higher total scores appear first.
+If two hackers have the same total score, the hacker with the smaller `hacker_id` appears first.

-This challenge helped strengthen my understanding of **COUNT(), GROUP BY, HAVING, JOINs, subqueries, MAX(), filtering, and multi-condition sorting**.

 ---

+## 🎯 Learning Outcome

+Day 50 improved my understanding of:

+- 🏆 Leaderboard-based SQL problems
+- 🔢 Using `MAX()` for maximum scores
+- 📊 Using `SUM()` for total scores
+- 🔗 Joining related data
+- 🧠 Writing subqueries
+- 📌 Grouping data with `GROUP BY`
+- 🔍 Filtering grouped results with `HAVING`
+- 📈 Sorting aggregated results
+- 🧩 Combining multiple SQL concepts
+- 🗄️ Relational database analysis
+- 💻 Writing structured and efficient SQL queries
+- 🧠 Improving logical and analytical thinking

+---

 ## 📂 Files Added

-- 💻 `Challenges.sql`
+- 💻 `Contest Leaderboard.sql`
-- 📸 `Screenshot 2026-09-13 085302.png`
+- 📸 `Screenshot 2026-09-14 085728.png`

----

-## 🎯 Learning Outcome

-Day 49 improved my understanding of:

-- 🔢 Counting records using COUNT()
-- 📊 Grouping data using GROUP BY
-- 🔍 Filtering grouped results using HAVING
-- 🧠 Using subqueries for advanced filtering
-- 📈 Finding maximum values using MAX()
-- 🏆 Identifying maximum challenge counts
-- 📌 Identifying unique challenge counts
-- 🔗 Working with related tables
-- 🔢 Performing aggregate calculations
-- 📊 Analyzing grouped data
-- 🔀 Sorting results using ORDER BY
-- 🧩 Solving complex SQL conditions
-- 🗄️ Working with relational database data
-- 💻 Writing structured SQL queries

 ---